Dustify/SdrSharpPocsagPlugin/readme.md

 ### Hide bad decodes
 Any messages that have failed BCH (CRC) or parity checks will be ignored.

+### Wrap payload
+The payload section of the table will wrap rather than expand horizontally, newlines in payload data will also be respected.

+### POCSAG 512 / 1200 / 2400 filter depths
+Three controls are available to adjust the length of the moving average filter for each decoder.
+The filter aims to help decode noisy signals.

+These values should be set as low as possible otherwise the data may be 'smoothed into incoherence'.

+The filters can essentially be disabled by using a value of '1'.

 ### Clear
 Will remove all messages from the buffer.